 If you have requested an After School Club place (£3.50 per day) you will receive a form to complete and confirmation of your child’s place will be via text message.

 Finally, I would like to say thank you for taking the time to read this letter.
-I am sure you appreciate that a great deal of work has gone into preparing for our September return and thank you in advance for all your support with this.
-I will write again at the end of our first full week back, including any actions required in light of revised guidance and in particular if there are any other significant changes either locally or nationally that affect our start of term planning.
-In the meantime, enjoy the remainder of the holiday and take care.
+I am sure you appreciate that a great deal of work has gone into preparing for a safe return and thank you in advance for all your support with this.
+I will keep you updated with any further changes to guidance and in particular if there are any other significant changes either locally or nationally that affect our school planning.

 Miss S Millard